BowdoinOrient/bongo/readme.md

 Some endpoints allow you to cross-reference resources.
 For example, to return a  list of all of the posts in a particular section:

         GET /api/v1/section/3/posts

+#### License
+Bongo is released under the MIT license.
+If you have questions about using Bongo for your organization, please [get in touch](mailto:bjacobel@gmail.com).